Germany sets EU tone with tighter curbs on foreign takeovers

-LONDON/BERLIN/FRANKFURT (Reuters) - Germany has become the first European Union country to tighten its rules on foreign corporate takeovers following a series of Chinese deals giving access to Western technology and expertise.
+LONDON/BERLIN/FRANKFURT (Reuters) - Germany has become the first European Union country to tighten its rules on foreign corporate takeovers, following a series of Chinese deals giving access to Western technology and expertise.

 The new regulations will allow the German government to block takeovers if there is a risk of critical technology being lost abroad.
-They will take effect shortly with no need for parliamentary approval and cover parts of the economy including power grids and hospitals.
+They will take effect shortly with no need for parliamentary approval in a bid to protect critical infrastructure, including power grids and hospitals.

 "We remain one of the most open economies in the world, but we also need to take fair competitive conditions into consideration," Economy Minister Brigitte Zypries said in a statement on Wednesday.